LinSharp/yam/README.md

     A reference to a function, that will decode the tag is needed.
 It can be passed as a keyword argument to the parser.
 The content within tag is passed to the decoding function as text.
-    - Tags that start with `<tag_name>` will pass content between the tags as string to the function.
+    - Tags that start with `<tag_name>` will pass content between the tags as string to the function
-    - Tags can be added into a pipeline
+    - Tags can be added into a pipeline using vertical bar - "|" between tags

     **Example1:**
     ```